sbackus/antifa-witches/README.md

 The natzis aren't wearing swastika or speaking german.
 They're the Richard Spencer type: all-american, clean cut, suit wearing.
 They will deny that they're the fascists.
-They'll say that they just want to have their convention in pease.
+They'll say that they just want to have their convention in peace.
 They'll say that the witches are the real extremists.

 NatziCon is in a week or two.